ineffable23/Laundry-Management/README.md

 #### Functionality for Service Advisor:

-- Upon logging in, the application show three Buttons
+- Upon logging in, the application show two Buttons
 - Track status button shows the status of the order on a progress bar
 - Status stages : Orders placed, gone for washing, drying to ironing and ironing to delivery
 - Progress bar completes to 100% after 150 minutes ( Preparing to wash is a 30 minutes process ) + ( Washing clothes is a 60 minutes process ) + ( Drying clothes is a 60 minutes process )